 Prerequisite: Consent of Certificate Program Director.
 Students receive credit for work experience at an approved training center under faculty supervision.
 Periodic meetings with faculty supervisor are required.
 Emphasis is placed on integration and synthesis of secretarial knowledge and on-the-job experience.
-This course is taught by arrangement.
+By arrangement.